jmaiiomar/client/README.md

 # 🔧 Installation & Usage
 - Clone the Master branch
-- Go to main directory by typing "cd clien" and run "npm install"
+- Go to main directory by typing "cd client" and run "npm install"
 - Run "ng serve --open" in the directory
 - Go to http://localhost:4200 and Enjoy :)"